- 1 Introduction

 - 9 Related Articles

-Infective Endocarditis (IE) is a condition caused by infection of the endocardium by bacteria, or rarely, fungus.
+Infective Endocarditis (IE) is a condition caused by infection of the endocardium by bacteria, or very rarely, fungus.
 It most commonly affects the heart valves (natural or prosthetic), but can occur anywhere along the lining of the heart or blood vessels.

 50% of all cases of infective endocarditis will occur on normal valves.
 This type of infection tends to follow and acute course.